salesforcecli/plugin-lightning-dev/messages/lightning.dev.site.md

 Name of the Experience Builder site to preview.
 It has to match a site name from the current org.

+# flags.get-latest.summary

+Download the latest version of the specified site from your org, instead of using any local cache.

 # examples

+- Select a site to preview from the org "myOrg":
+  <%= config.bin %> <%= command.id %> --target-org myOrg
 - Preview the site "Partner Central" from the org "myOrg":
   <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg
+- Get and preview the latest version of the "Partner Central" site from the org "myOrg"
+  <%= config.bin %> <%= command.id %> --name "Partner Central" --target-org myOrg --get-latest